 Remember, it’s all about expressing your style and making your home feel festive and comforting.

-So go ahead, gather your favorite pieces, and start crafting a mantel display that will be the talk of your Thanksgiving gathering!
+So go ahead, gather your favorite pieces, explore some fall mantel decorating ideas, and start crafting a mantel display that will be the talk of your Thanksgiving gathering!

 Follow along to get more of my tips on home decor, DIY, and lifestyle on the following: